flackdl/cwwed/README.md

 Using [Minikube](https://github.com/kubernetes/minikube) for local cluster.

     # start cluster in vm
-    # NOTE: this automatically configures the kubectl environment to point to the new cluster
+    # NOTE: this automatically configures the docker & kubectl environments to point to the minikube cluster
-    minikube start --memory 8192 --mount /media/bucket/cwwed:/media/bucket/cwwed
+    minikube start --memory 8192

     # build images
     docker build -t cwwed-app .